-MRC Centre for Neuropsychiatric Genetics and Genomics (MRC CNGG), Division of Psychological Medicine and Clinical Neurosciences
+MRC Centre for Neuropsychiatric Genetics and Genomics

 The MRC Centre for Neuropsychiatric Genetics and Genomics (MRC CNGG) focuses on common psychiatric and neurodegenerative disorders.
 The Centre brings together strong gene discovery programmes, which are supported by MRC, the Wellcome Trust, the EU, and other major funders.
-It is organised into three broad disease themes: Psychosis and Mood Disorders (schizophrenia (SZ), bipolar disorder (BD), puerperal psychosis, depression), Developmental Disorders (ADHD, depression, carriers of structural chromosomal rearrangements), Neurodegenerative Disorders (Alzheimer's disease (AD), Parkinson's Disease (PD), fronto-temporal dementia (FTD), Huntington's disease (HD)).
+It is organised into three broad disease themes: Psychosis and Mood Disorders (schizophrenia (SZ), bipolar disorder (BD), puerperal psychosis, depression), Developmental Disorders (ADHD, childhood depression, carriers of structural chromosomal rearrangements), and Neurodegenerative Disorders (Alzheimer's disease (AD), Parkinson's Disease (PD), fronto-temporal dementia (FTD), Huntington's disease (HD)).
 This work is complemented and enhanced by four crosscutting themes: Biostatistics and Bioinformatics, Neuroimaging, Cellular and Animal Models, and the National Centre for Mental Health.
 The work of the CNGG involves genetics and genomics, including large-scale GWAS and NGS studies.
-Data analysis and storage is supported by a dedicated Biostatistics and Bioinformatics Unit.
 It also includes work on genomic epidemiology, brain imaging (MRI, fMRI, MEG, EEG), iPSC and animal models of disease mutations, and other forms of genetic risk.

-Andrew POCKLINGTON (male) is Senior Lecturer in Bioinformatics at the Medical Research Council's Centre for Neuropsychiatric Genetics and Genomics at Cardiff University.
+Michael OWEN (male) is the Director of the Medical Research Council's Centre for Neuropsychiatric Genetics and Genomics, and of the Cardiff University Neuroscience and Mental Health Research Institute.